One-hit wonders of the 2000s

 'Hit 'Em Up Style (Oops!)' by Blu Cantrell (2001)

 Blu Cantrell is known for encouraging other women to run up their cheating partners' credit cards with this R&B song with a swing feel.
-The track was so popular it reached #2 on the Billboard Hot 100 in 2001.
+The track was so popular that it reached #2 on the Billboard Hot 100 in 2001.
 She released the less-notable song "Breathe" a few years later, but it peaked at #70 on the Billboard Hot 100.
-Despite her lone hit, people still crank up the volume when "Hit 'Em Up Style (Oops!)" plays on the radio — and it still does, even 20 years later.
+Despite her lone hit, people still crank up the volume when "Hit 'Em Up Style (Oops!)" plays on the radio—and it still does, almost 25 years later.

 'The Middle' by Jimmy Eat World (2001)